Mennatallah98/MapMyWorld/README.md

 ### Mapping

-In another window

-Run the teleop node.
+In another window run the teleop node.

 For the joystick: